Categories

 One problem that needed to be sorted out happened within the section titled, “Creating a card view“.
 I ran into this warning:

-Because I had followed the first section perfectly, I assumed I didn’t need to download their “starting project” because if that was the case, then how would I be able to make an app myself?
+Because I had followed the first section perfectly, I assumed I didn’t need to download the Scrumdinger “starting project” because if that was the case, then how would I be able to make an app myself?
 Eventually I discovered I would need to add color assets to Xcode in order to avoid needing the “starting project” files.